 The ACA's market rating reforms limit the extent to which insurers can charge different prices based on health status.
-CMS publishes state-specific age curves which specify allowable age-specific variation in premiums.33 Premiums can also be up-to 50% higher for tobacco users, though the exact rating difference varies by state.
-Lastly, no more than the three oldest covered children are considered when setting premiums.
-Using these rules, we assign a rating factor to each individual enrolling in non-group coverage.
+CMS publishes state-specific age curves which specify allowable age-specific variation in premiums.34 Premiums can also be up to 50% higher for tobacco users, though the exact rating difference varies by state.
+Using these rules, we assign a rating factor to each individual enrolling in coverage.
 The premium per rating factor is computed as the total premiums in the rating area divided by the total rating factor.
-This ratio is used to price premiums, both for those who are enrolled or considering enrolling in non-group coverage.
+This ratio is used to price premiums, both for those who are enrolled and those considering enrolling in coverage.